Sprawling over a magnificent 2,400 hectares, Epping Forest is a walker’s adventure playground within easy reach of London.

 1.25 miles / 2 km

-The Gifford Trail is one of the newest Epping Forest walks – no surprise given the stretch of woodland it takes you through was only planted in 2013 by local volunteers and school kids who planted over 4,500 trees after the woods were bought by the City of London Corporation.
-Expect to see lots of fallow deer in the Deer Sanctuary, English Oak and other native tree species including alder, birch and beech.
+The Gifford Trail is one of the newest trails in the forest – no surprise given the stretch of woodland it takes you through was only planted in 2013 by local volunteers and school kids who planted over 4,500 trees after the woods were bought by the City of London Corporation.

 Chestnut Trail